tux4kids/tuxmath/doc/README.txt

         each student.
 If you do nothing, then each student will have a private high score table.
 (In case of multiple highscores files, the one at the lowest level of the hierarchy wins.)

-     8. Perform the tasks described above in step 6 of the "tuxmathadmin" configuration (setting of the homedir property in the global configuration file).

   Note there is no security insuring that students select themselves.